vbharadwaj-bk/OpenEquivariance/README.md

 reference](https://docs.e3nn.org/en/latest/) first, then use our kernels as drop-in replacements.
 We support most "uvu" and "uvw" tensor products; see [this section](#tensor-products-we-support) for an up-to-date list of supported configurations.

-**Important**: For many configurations, our codes return results identical to e3nn up to floating point roundoff (in particular, all "uvu" problems with multiplicity 1 for all irreps in the second input).
-For other configurations (e.g. "uvw"), we return identical results up to a well-defined reordering of the weights relative to e3nn.
+**Important**: For many configurations, our kernels return results identical to e3nn up to floating point roundoff (in particular, all "uvu" problems with multiplicity 1 for all irreps in the second input).
+For other configurations (e.g. any "uvw" connection modes), we return identical results up to a well-defined reordering of the weights relative to e3nn.

 ## Installation
 We provide several options to build our package and replicate